 It’s another Monday morning… dull and dreary as ever… Back to work after a whirlwind of a weekend.
 Luckily, this Monday has given me something to get be VERY excited about.
-Today, I get to share with you a little bit of my home as a part of the first annual Holiday Home Tour hosted by The Avery Grace!
+Today, I get to share with you a little bit of my home at Christmastime!
 I’m one of several bloggers and business owners who has been asked to open up my doors and share our Christmas cheer [and decor] with you all!
-Starting today and going all the way through December 11th, there will be posts up each day by all of the participating ladies! how fun is that?!
-At the bottom of this post, I’ll add a link to each post!

 So… without further ado… Here’s how we decorate for Christmas at our humble abode…

 When we designed our home interior, we wanted to create a space with modern elements and a cozy and traditional feel.
 If anyone asks if you can blend modern and traditional, yes you can!
 Our 1950’s home has been renovated to fit the style of this decade, but still has its traditional charm… and we wanted our Christmas decor to fit just that.

 To me, Christmas is all about family and tradition.
 We’ve blended the aesthetics of modern Christmas decor and the traditional decor that I grew up with, much like I love to demonstrate a blend of the fun, Santa side of the season mixed with the true meaning of Christmas, which is the birth of my Lord and Savior, Jesus Christ.